privacysandbox/protected-auction-key-value-service/docs/AWS_Terraform_vars.md

     the number of concurrent threads used to read and load a single delta or snapshot file from blob storage.

+-   **enable_consented_log**

+    Enable the logging of consented requests.
+If it is set to true, the consented debug token parameter value must not be an empty string.

 -   **enclave_cpu_count**

     Set how many CPUs the server will use.